ZakyesS/20h-talent-code-challenges/README.md

     1. Give the image tag a src attribute with a file path of "images/spain.jpg"
     2. Put the text in a paragraph tag.
     3. Set the anchor tag so that it points to the top of the page.
 (Hint: you'll need the href attribute.)
+3. Test: Create an Unordered List
+    1. Add an unordered list element between the <body> tags.
+    2. Add three list item tags to the unordered list, and list three places you have visited or would like to visit.